jmclinn/CSC453-Project/Final Blogpost: Mapdraw.md

 Matplotlib method
 =================
-The original method used Matplotlib to take the dataset, a projection given by the Basemap extension, and a given linear color range to create a plot.
+Matplotlib is a python library that creates plots using a syntax similiar to MATLAB.
+The original method uses Matplotlib to take the dataset, a projection given by the Basemap extension, and a given linear color range to create a plot.

  original code using Matplotlib can be seen here: https://github.com/jmclinn/CSC453-Project/blob/master/basemap-ex.py